Michele Norsa: Career

-Previously he was the general director and managing director of Editorial Abril, in Buenos Aires, after having served in various other roles within the group in New York City and Geneva.
+In his early career, he became the general director and managing director of Editorial Abril, in Buenos Aires, after having served in various other roles within the group in New York City and Geneva.
 In Arnoldo Mondadori Editore he was the Project Lead for General Development and Direction.
+From 1976 to 1985 he worked at Rizzoli in Milan as the director of the Rizzoli Group Book Area and as President of the publishing house Sansoni of Florence.